 In addition to its RC line of hammers, Mincon offers deep-hole standard hammers designed to overcome the backpressures experienced when drilling deep holes – a definite benefit in mineral exploration applications.

-All of Mincon’s hammers feature a patented mounting system, and do not require any special service assembly or disassembly tools.
+All of Mincon’s hammers feature a patented mounting system and do not require any special service assembly or disassembly tools.

 The company says that its products can be found on sites owned by mining companies such as Kinross, Newmont, Anglo American, Goldcorp, Barrick, Rio Tinto and Imperial Metals.

 Tom Purcell, of Mincon, explains: “We use only premium grades of steel for the manufacture of our DTH hammers and bits.
-We use proprietary production processes that allow us to maximise tool life in even the most demanding of conditions.
+We use proprietary production processes that allow us to maximize tool life in even the most demanding of conditions.
 Our customers consistently tell us how happy they are with the tool life of their Mincon products.”

 Mincon has a policy of continuous R&D for which a percentage of its turnover is allocated annually.
 “From an engineering standpoint, we are consistently looking at ways to increase drill speeds while improving the life of tools,” says Purcell.